jesskelsall/astarus/places/cities/eskrigg.md

 The city itself takes up all of the available space on the inside of this river bend, bursting at the seams with its populace.
 With no space to expand outwards due to the swamp, and the fortifications built during the Astor-Syntenne War, the city has expanded upwards instead.
 Life here is tough for those outside of the [Astornox](../../organisations/astornox/astornox.md) and [Astorrel](../../organisations/astorrel/astorrel.md) strongholds, with little personal space or sanitation.

+The city is affectionately referred to as *the city where everyone looks up*, the joke being that this is because if you look down, everything is shit.

 ## Places

 - [Eskrigg Astorrel Stronghold](../strongholds/eskrigg-astorrel-stronghold.md)